Jeremy-Cleland/hmer-ink/README.md

 - Automatic Mixed Precision (AMP) for faster training
 - Beam search decoding for better prediction quality
 - Batched processing and data caching

+## Bounding Box Integration

+The model can now leverage bounding box information from synthetic data to improve mathematical expression recognition:

+1. **How It Works**:
+   - Bounding boxes provide spatial context about symbol positions and relationships
+   - Each box contains coordinates (x_min, y_min, x_max, y_max) and points it applies to
+   - The encoder converts these coordinates into embeddings that enhance point features
+   - This helps the model understand spatial arrangements like fractions, exponents, and matrices

+2. **Implementation Details**:
+   - `HMERSyntheticDataset` loads bounding box data from `synthetic-bboxes.jsonl`
+   - The `TransformerEncoder` with `use_bbox_data=true` processes this information
+   - Bounding box embeddings are added to corresponding point features before encoding
+   - The modified features retain both stroke and spatial information

+3. **Configuration**:
+   - Enable with `use_synthetic: true` in the data section
+   - Set `use_bbox_data: true` in the encoder section
+   - Only the transformer encoder currently supports bounding box integration

+This feature significantly improves recognition of complex expressions where spatial relationships are important.

 ## Future Development